danispringer/prefacto/README.md

 - Share or save your results
 - Choose between light and dark mode
 - Choose whether to have sounds on or off
+- Choose between a light or a dark app icon
 - Get it here: https://itunes.apple.com/us/developer/daniel-springer/id1402417666?mt=8

 - Found a bug?
 Want a feature added?
 Let us know by opening the app and tapping on the top left 'I' on any page, then tapping on 'Contact Us'.